Sunday, 30 May 2010

 Leaving Blackpool-in-the-Tatras at eight in the evening, it arrives in the town that's the final berthing place of the ORP Blyskawica at eleven the next morning.
 For me, the time between departure from Kraks and arrival in Warsaw will give me time to snooze a while.
 The ticket between the two cities costs a mere 51 zlotys (11 quid).

 Parking my bike at the locomotive end of the front carriage where it won't block passengers, I get into the first compartment, which I share with a Radio Maryja listener all the way to Częstochowa.
 A deeply scary experience.
 Apparently, the European Union is the new USSR.
 (Funny that - I've not heard of mass deportations, show trials, archipelagos of forced labour camps or executions of millions of class enemies by President Herman van Rompuy's henchmen.)
 Brussels is run by freemasons ("do you know what freemasons are?"); there is a 14-story building there that houses a gigantic computer, called 'the Beast' that, when the time comes, will control every one of us through microchips.
-Say Greek monks from the monastery on Mount Athos, so it must be true.
+Says a Greek monk from the monastery on Mount Athos, so it must be true.
 The scariest thing about this lady is that she has a Master's degree and a PhD.

 Neither of the two stations before Częstochowa has a single signboard saying what it's called, so my fellow passenger is understandably distressed about the possibility of missing her stop, especially as the train's running late and we don't know where we are.
 Rather than bemoan the wretched state of Poland's railway stations, Dr Halina continues to warn me about microchips, which have been implanted into the people of Boston in 2001.